-A number of technical preliminaries, constructions and auxiliary statements that we use in the paper, are presented in the appendices.
-Some of these statements are of interest in their own right.
-In particular, we would like to highlight the following results: a higher regularity of the periodic homogenisation corrector for perforated domains, see Theorem \ref{th:6.18}, whose proof is presented in Appendix \ref{ap:regul}; the extension property for potential vector fields in the probability space, see Proposition \ref{p:extensionm}, and its corollary Lemma \ref{l7.6}, which is important for the stochastic homogenisation corrector for perforated domains; construction of an ergodic random {\it marking function} for inclusion, see Proposition \ref{p:+-1}.
+A number of technical preliminaries, constructions and auxiliary statements that we use in the paper are presented in the appendices.
+In particular, we prove the following results: a higher regularity of the periodic homogenisation corrector for perforated domains, see Theorem \ref{th:6.18}, which is discussed in Appendix \ref{ap:regul}; the extension property for potential vector fields in the probability space, see Proposition \ref{p:extensionm}; and a corollary of the latter, see Lemma \ref{l7.6}, which is important for the stochastic homogenisation corrector for perforated domains.